Medicare and home health care — what qualifies and what doesn't

 Your parent is homebound if they cannot leave the home without considerable assistance, or if leaving the home is medically inadvisable.
 This means your parent can't easily walk out the door on their own.
 They need help.
 They need equipment.
 They're limited in their ability to go outside.

-But this doesn't mean your parent has to stay in the house 24/7.
-Your parent can leave home for medical appointments.
-They can leave with help.
-They can leave occasionally for important activities.
+This doesn't mean your parent has to stay in the house 24/7.
+Your parent can leave home for medical appointments, can leave with help, and can leave occasionally for important activities.
 These occasional outings don't disqualify them from home health care.

 The homebound requirement is Medicare's way of distinguishing between home health care and other services.
 The point is that your parent is too weak, too impaired, or too unstable to go to an outpatient facility for care.
 The care comes to them at home because they can't safely go to a medical office.

 This becomes important when Medicare reviews the home health case.
-If your parent is going to the grocery store, running errands, and doing yard work, Medicare might question whether they're truly homebound.
-But occasional medical appointments or occasional trips with help don't disqualify them.
+If your parent is going to the grocery store, running errands, and doing yard work, Medicare will question whether they're truly homebound.
+Occasional medical appointments or occasional trips with help don't disqualify them.

 What Medicare Covers (And Doesn't) at Home

 Medicare covers skilled nursing visits.
 A nurse can come to your parent's home to assess their condition, manage wounds, teach medication management, monitor for complications, and coordinate care.
-These visits are covered at no cost to your parent, beyond their regular Medicare copay structure.
+These visits are covered at no cost to your parent beyond their regular Medicare copay structure.
+According to Medicare.gov, there is no copay for Medicare-covered home health services when provided by a Medicare-certified agency.
+Your parent pays nothing for the visits themselves.

 Medicare covers physical therapy, occupational therapy, and speech therapy.
 These services help your parent recover function after a stroke, joint replacement, fall, or other acute event.
 Your parent learns how to walk again, dress again, or swallow again.
 These services have a specific goal of functional restoration or stabilization.

 Help with medications is covered only as part of the nurse's visit.
 The nurse can assess your parent's ability to manage medications safely and provide education.
-But a person simply coming to your parent's home to hand them their pills is not a covered home health service.
+A person simply coming to your parent's home to hand them their pills is not a covered home health service.

 Cleaning, cooking, and general household help are not covered.
 This is the boundary between medical care and homemaking.
 Medicare stops at medical care.
 Your parent might desperately need someone to clean the house or do the laundry, but Medicare doesn't pay for it.
 If your parent can't manage these tasks alone and has no family to help, these become out-of-pocket expenses.